 (3) The CEO shall not grant any licence under this section unless and until he is satisfied that the premises of the applicant are suitable for the purpose in respect of which application is made for the licence, and are properly and hygienically equipped for that purpose.

-(4) The CEO may grant —

-(a) to a pharmaceutical chemist, a licence to sell by retail any poison;

-[(b), (c) deleted]
+[(4) deleted]

-(d) to such persons and under and subject to such conditions as may be prescribed a licence to sell all or any of the poisons included in Schedule 2, 3, 4 or 7.

 (5) The CEO may from time to time, by notice, impose such conditions and restrictions on the sale, supply, use and possession of any poison included in Schedule 7 as he considers necessary for safeguarding the public health.

 (6) A notice given by the CEO under subsection (5) —